 Panther of the Year

 The Panther of the Year award is the highest award that an Eastern student may receive from Civic Engagement and Volunteerism.
-The Panther of the Year award is given to 2 students who have completed 70 credit hours and maintained at least a 3.00 GPA.
+The Panther of the Year award is given to 2 undergraduate students who have completed 70 credit hours and maintained at least a 3.00 GPA.
 The students are selected based off academic achievement, service to the community, participation in co-curricular activities and extracurricular activities as a student at Eastern.
 The Panther of the Year must show exceptional qualities in volunteering and making a difference in the Charleston community.
 This award is a self nominated award.
 This award must be applied for through the EIU Scholarship system.

 Silent Inspiration Award

-The Silent Inspiration award is given to a student who has served their organization, local community, or Eastern Illinois office in an effective and quiet manner.
+The Silent Inspiration award is given to an undergraduate student who has served their organization, local community, or Eastern Illinois office in an effective and quiet manner.
 This award is for a student who may not have a leadership role, but has committed time and energy to serve the organization and Eastern community.
 The student is nominated by their peers, advisor, or faculty with or without the nominee’s knowledge.

 Lead by Example Award

 The Leading by Example Award is an award presented to a social fraternity and/or sorority that facilities leadership development and promotes leadership opportunities for its members, the campus, and the community.
 This award can only be given to a chapter that has been established for two years or more.
 The organization must demonstrate the values of Civic Engagement & Volunteerism.
 This award can be self-nominated or nominated.